LET US HELP YOU CHOOSE A CHARTER BOAT THAT’S RIGHT FOR YOU!

 Here we help you understand and select the right type of charter for you and your guest.

-You need to understand what type of charter fits your needs, a Party Boat or Headboat, a 50 foot sportfisherman, a mid-sized Chesapeake Bay craft or a small custom guide boat.
+You need to understand what type of charter fits your needs, a 50 foot sportfisherman, a mid-sized Chesapeake Bay craft or a small custom guide boat.

 Once you have decided, the next step is to make sure the Captain and boat are United States Coast Guard-certified.
 This certification verification is the customers responsibility, you should verify this with the boat captain before chartering.